SSM121/2ndPlaceBestPlace/README.md

 TA: Bradley Payne

 ## Repo Organization and Naming Scheme
+Lower Camel Case is the naming scheme for any file we can change the name.
+Django file names are default.
+The source files are located in the src directory and the documentation is located in docs.
 ## Version Control Procedure

 ## Tool Stack Description and Setup Procedure